Let’s start by saying there is no perfect bug out gun that suits everyone’s needs!

 Best For: The Glock is reliable, has a high-capacity magazine, is lightweight, and easy to conceal for those that are bugging out in populated areas.

 Weight: 0.6lbs | Barrel Length: 2.75″ | Shell Capacity: 6+1

 The Ruger LCP was a major hit among those that wanted a small concealed-carry gun when it first come out.
 I was one of the first wave of buyers out there and paid $350 for it with a box of ammo.

 Now you can get this handy little gun for an amazing $199.
 For concealability you will be hard-pressed to find this high of quality and ammo capacity at the price point it is now offered.

 The only safety is the trigger pull itself.
 Plenty of people do carry this gun with a round chambered and the gun in a holster.
 The trigger pull is significant enough that you are not just going to touch it and have it discharge.

-The ammo cost is reasonable and the weight is light enough that you can pack quite a few rounds of this without being too hard on yourself and if it comes down to it during hand to hand combat in a survival situation, it is heavy enough to use as a bludgeon.
+The ammo cost is reasonable, and the weight is light enough that you can pack quite a few rounds of this without being too hard on yourself if it comes down to it during hand-to-hand combat in a survival situation; it is heavy enough to use as a bludgeon.

-.45 ACP is a common round although not as common as the 9mm.
-The front fiber optic sight and rear LPA sight makes accuracy a bit easier to achieve.
+.45 ACP is a common round, although not as common as the 9mm.
+The front fiber optic sight and rear LPA sight make accuracy a bit easier to achieve.

-The slide and barrel are 4140 steel but the actual frame is 7075 aluminum.
-Grips, slide cover, trigger, mag release, and safety levers are made of a glass reinforced nylon called (Zytel).
+The slide and barrel are 4140 steel, but the actual frame is 7075 aluminum.
+Grips, slide cover, trigger, mag release, and safety levers are made of glass-reinforced nylon called (Zytel).

 The fiber optic sights make it easy to aim, even when just learning.
 When it comes time to clean this gun, you can disassemble it by removing a single pin.